EvMossan/cold-harbor-manager/docs/operations_guide.md

 ## Troubleshooting & Auditing

 Included is a CLI tool for deep diagnostics:
-`python -m cold_harbour.debug_audit`.
+`python -m coldharbour_manager.debug_audit`.
 It reconciles the Broker API state against the Local DB Ledger and Intraday logic to identify "Ghost Fees", missing dividends, or price sync drifts.